 Our compensation philosophy is designed to support our key objective of creating value for our stockholders by growing our revenues, growing our U.S. GAAP and non-GAAP adjusted earnings per diluted share, increasing our total market capitalization and growing our share price.
-Our Compensation Committee is responsible for establishing and approving the compensation for all executive officers of the Company.
+Our Compensation Committee is responsible for establishing and approving the compensation for all executive officers of the Company and our Chairman.

-This Compensation Discussion and Analysis explains our compensation objectives, policies and practices with respect to our Chairman and Chief Executive Officer, our current and former Chief Financial Officers, and our other two most highly-compensated executive officers as determined in accordance with applicable SEC rules, which are collectively referred to as the named executive officers or, in this "Compensation Discussion and Analysis" section, our executives.
-Our named executive officers are as follows: Chane Graziano, Chairman and Chief Executive Officer; Thomas McNaughton, our Chief Financial Officer and Treasurer, who was appointed Chief Financial Officer by the Company on November 14, 2008; David Green, President; Susan M. Luscinski, Chief Operating Officer; and Bryce A. Chicoyne, who was our Chief Financial Officer and Treasurer prior to his resignation on May 9, 2008.
+This Compensation Discussion and Analysis explains our compensation objectives, policies and practices with respect to our Chairman and Chief Executive Officer, our Chief Financial Officer, and our other two most highly-compensated executive officers as determined in accordance with applicable SEC rules, which are collectively referred to as the named executive officers or, in this "Compensation Discussion and Analysis" section, our executives.
+Our named executive officers are as follows: Chane Graziano, Chairman and Chief Executive Officer; Thomas McNaughton, our Chief Financial Officer and Treasurer; David Green, President; and Susan M. Luscinski, Chief Operating Officer.